SoftBank joins GM in self-driving car race; GM shares soar

 Uber Chief Executive Dara Khosrowshahi on Wednesday also said he was in talks to use Waymo technology on the Uber network, a sign of how alliances and partnerships are still being formed.`REASON TO OWN` GM

-GM`s initial purchase of Cruise was met with scepticism over the price - a billion dollars for an unproven technology.
+GM`s initial purchase of Cruise was met with skepticism over the price - a billion dollars for an unproven technology.
 Still, it ignited a deal frenzy in Silicon Valley and hiked self-driving startup valuations, both of which may accelerate after the SoftBank partnership.

 Cruise operated with an unusual amount of autonomy after the purchase by GM, although Cruise CEO Kyle Vogt last year told a Fortune event that it was "not smooth sailing" at first.
 “It took us probably six months to a year to really figure out how to work well together and to achieve what we have now, which is mutual respect," he said last July.